COVID-19 OUTBREAK AND THE REPERCUSSIONS FOR OUR PATIENTS AT WATERSTONE CLINIC

 GUIDELINES ON VACCINATION AND PREGNANCY

-In the USA, all of the professional medical bodies concerned with fertility and pregnancy care have agreed that mRNA vaccines should not be withheld from women who are trying to conceive, who are pregnant, or who are breastfeeding.
-The American Society for Reproductive Medicine (ASRM) has actually recommended that patients undergoing fertility treatment should be encouraged to receive vaccination.
+Official advice about vaccination for women who are pregnant, or hoping to conceive, has been confusing and has changed over time.
+In the USA, all of the professional medical bodies concerned with fertility and pregnancy care are agreed that the mRNA vaccines (Pfizer or Moderna) should not be withheld from women who are trying to conceive, who are pregnant, or who are breastfeeding.
+The American Society for Reproductive Medicine (ASRM) has actually recommended that patients undergoing fertility treatment should be encouraged to receive the vaccination.